 “Delicious, chocolatey goodness,” I ask.
 She shakes her head slowly, but she can’t help but smile.
 “Please, Spence,” I try again.

 I feel smug, and not just because I get some magic cocoa, but because she’s forgotten her sadness for just a moment.

 “Wow,” Shirley brushes past me and the dining table, and we all turn to see two sets of large French doors leading to an expansive deck where a sauna shack and hot tub wait against that spectacular view.

 “Now that,” Shirley smiles at us over her shoulder.
 “I know how to use.”

 Sam snuggles up against her side and sighs.

-“Remember that trip to Idlewyld in the eighties,” she asks wistfully.
+“Remember that trip to Idlewyld in the 80s,” she asks wistfully.